 What drives the borough-level variation

-Brooklyn has seen installation costs rise in the past three years as permit volume has increased in brownstone-heavy neighborhoods where facade work is common.
-The $100-$150 range reflects a market that is converging toward Manhattan pricing in high-density areas like Downtown Brooklyn and Williamsburg.
+Brooklyn has seen installation costs rise in recent years as permit volume has increased in brownstone-heavy neighborhoods where facade work is common.
+The $110-$155 range reflects a market that is converging toward Manhattan pricing in high-density areas like Downtown Brooklyn and Williamsburg.

 Queens, Bronx, and Staten Island offer the lowest installation costs, though the contractor pool is also smaller.
 Fewer available firms can mean longer scheduling lead times, which offsets some of the per-linear-foot savings.